Hollywood Casino at Kansas Speedway: Battle for state-owned casino bid

+Seminole Hard Rock Hotel & Casino Kansas City proposal

 In May, Kansas Lottery approved five proposals in Wyandotte County.
 On June 27, the Kansas Supreme Court ruled that state-owned casinos were constitutional, resuming the bid for a casino near the track.
 Two months later, Lesa France Kennedy endorsed the track's bid, adding the promise of a second NASCAR Cup Series race weekend if the Kansas government chose the track's proposal.
 The next month, the track promised the addition of an infield road course if they were selected.
 Three days before the decision, Pinnacle withdrew their proposal as part of consequences of Unified Government officials appearing in a promotional video along with stagnation in the United States' economy.
-On September 19, Kansas Lottery gave the track and the Cordish Corporation their approval to build a $705 million casino branded under the Hard Rock Hotel and Casino name.
+On September 19, Kansas Lottery gave the track and The Cordish Companies their approval to build a $705 million casino branded under the Hard Rock Hotel & Casino name.

 Casino delays

 The first phase of opening was slated for a June 2009 date; however, this was later slated to sometime later in the year.
-In addition, the Cordish Corporation threatened to end their partnership due to a local Kansas City proposed law banning indoor smoking, but they later backtracked the threat; the city later gave exemptions to the casino for smoking.
+In addition, The Cordish Cos. threatened to end their partnership due to a local Kansas City proposed law banning indoor smoking, but they later backtracked the threat; the city later gave exemptions to the casino for smoking.
 However, in December, as part of consequences due to the Great Recession, the partnership backed out, with the partnership hoping to reapply in the near future when the economy rose.
 In January, the partnership announced plans to resubmit their proposal by April 1.
 On March 31, the decision was confirmed, with the partnership now having to go against two other proposals: one from Penn Entertainment and one from Golden Heartland.
 By May, the Kansas Speedway partnership and Penn Entertainment's proposals managed to advance further into the planning stages.
 Due to the Great Recession and its effects, both proposals, which initially had budgets of over $600 million, were cut to around $350 million for both proposals.

-In September, the two proposals essentially merged into one when Penn Entertainment bought out the Cordish Corporation.
+In September, the two proposals essentially merged into one when Penn Entertainment bought out The Cordish Cos.
 As a result of the buyout, the Hard Rock branding was scrapped in favor of a Hollywood-themed casino, with an approval decision for the new $521 million proposal to come in December.
 Despite being the only proposal left, the Kansas Lottery stated that they would not become a "rubber stamp" for the proposal despite renewed promises of a second NASCAR Cup Series race weekend.
 On December 1, the Kansas Lottery approved the proposal without the hotel at a budget of $386 million, with a planned opening date in early 2012.
 The project was given the final go-ahead in February 2010, when the Kansas Racing and Gaming Commission signed off licensing background checks.